 The style of teaching is in the atmosphere of an apprenticeship.
-To enable this the class is kept very small (usually a maximum of eight students) so that there is time for discussion and explanation.
+To enable this the class is kept very small so that there is time for discussion and explanation.
 If the student has completed the training and passed all the exams, they will be awarded with their qualification and can then apply to upgrade their membership of the Acupuncture Society from Student to Full Membership and commence work as a practitioner.

 However, if they have completed two years of training and their standard is below what is required, they will be asked to attend further training until they are at the required level of competence before the certificate can be awarded.

 Successful graduates will be awarded a Diploma in Acupuncture and Traditional Chinese Medicine and will be entitled to use the initials Dip Ac TCM after their names and can apply to be full members of the Acupuncture Society.
 Members of the Acupuncture Society are also entitled to use the initials MAcS TCM after their names.

 How many contact hours are there and how much home learning is involved?